vibharaj/351ExtraCreditProject1/README.md

 5. recvfile will be generated and will contain the message "Hello world".

-We have included the recvfile generated when we ran it; when testing our code, you can delete the recvfile and executable files and do steps written above to verify that it works properly.
+We have included the recvfile generated when we ran it; when testing our code, you can delete the recvfile and do the steps written above to verify that it works properly.

+--YES DID EXTRA CREDIT--

+We will be submitting one folder which will contain two separate folders.
+One folder will contain project, and the other folder will contain the extra credit.